-Examines the fundamental principles of chemistry.
+- Examines the fundamental principles of chemistry.
 Topics include the periodic properties of the elements, reactions of atoms, ions, and molecules, solution stoichiometry, thermochemistry, electronic structure of atoms, basic chemical bonding and molecular geometry.
+Three hours of lecture and three hours of laboratory work per week.
 Prerequisite: 4U Chemistry or equivalent, or instructor's permission.